 Symptom Possible Causes Solutions Notifications are not being sent from BPEL or Human Workflow components in SOA.
 Notification Mode is set to NONE in SOA Workflow Notification configuration.
 Change the Notification Mode setting to EMAIL or ALL using Oracle Fusion Middleware Control.
 Email notification is not being sent.
-The Outgoing (SMTP) Mail Server settings in the UMS Email Driver are incorrect.
-OutgoingMailServer OutgoingMailServerPort Note : Validate the values by using them in any email client for connecting to the SMTP server.
+The Outgoing (SMTP) Mail Server settings in the UMS Email Driver Check the following settings in the UMS Email Driver using Oracle Fusion Middleware Control: are incorrect. ■ OutgoingMailServer OutgoingMailServerPort Note : Validate the values by using them in any email client for connecting to the SMTP server.
 The SMTP server requires authentication or a Check the following settings in the UMS Email Driver using Oracle Fusion Middleware Control: secure connection (TLS or SSL).
 OutgoingUsername (120 01 002).
 OutgoingPassword OutgoingMailServerSecurity